limix/limix/doc/qtl.rst

     75%    2.707e-01
     max    6.876e-01

-The variable ``r`` is instance of the class :class:`limix.qtl.ScanResult` and stores all the results of the analysis.
-Printing it as we did above it will show a summary of the results.

 Suppose we also have access to the whole genotype of our samples, 𝚇, and we want to use them to account for population structure and cryptic relatedness in our data [Ho13]_.
 Since the number of genetic variants in 𝚇 is commonly larger than the number of